YoungKing-Joshua/VisualizeX/README.md

 # ALX Portfolio Project: VisualizeX

 Welcome to the README for my Portfolio Project, **VisualizeX**!
-This project marks a pivotal milestone in my development journey as both a student of the ALX - Holberton Software Engineering Programme and a growing developer. t serves as a testament of my skills, creativity, and technical abilities.
+This project marks a pivotal milestone in my development journey as both a student of the ALX - Holberton Software Engineering Programme and a growing developer.
+This serves as a testament of my skills, creativity, and technical abilities.
 Below, you'll find all the necessary information to understand, use, and appreciate the work I've put into this project.

 ## Project Overview